Top 40 Best Kitchen Pantry Door Ideas – Storage Closet Designs

 In many kitchens, chalkboards are an important part of not only the kitchen’s design but also how a family keeps track of things.
 Chalkboard paint can turn any flat surface into a notepad, design studio, menu, or welcoming message board.
 The application is easy, requiring no more effort than standard paint.
 The result is a surface that you can scratch a few ideas out on or use to keep track of what you’ve run out of in the pantry.

-Using chalkboard on your pantry door is a fun way to add some interest and functionality to your kitchen.
+Using a chalkboard on your pantry door is a fun way to add some interest and functionality to your kitchen.
 Sure, your door effectively divides two spaces, but how much more useful would it be if you could leave important messages or keep track of items you’re running low on.
 Even better, kids love these chalkboard surfaces, so they can stay busy while you’re trying to get dinner together.

 One thing to keep in mind when shopping for doors for this project is that French doors don’t always come in sets of two.
 A French door is actually considered any door with several glass panels from the top of the door to the bottom.
 To pull this project off, you’ll need a set of French doors, but they won’t be hard to find.